How Much Does It Cost to Climb Kilimanjaro?

 Estimated costs of accommodation before and after the climb: $160

-Commissions added by Tanzanian tour operators to the Kilimanjaro climb cost generally fall within the 15-35% range.
+Commissions added by Tanzanian tour operators to the Kilimanjaro trekking cost generally fall within the 15-35% range.

 Estimated average commission of a tour operator - 15-35%